COGS169/cogs169/pages/syllabus.md

 ## Course Materials
 - Textbook: How Genes Influence Behavior (2e)
 - Readings: Can all be accessed from this website
-- Piazza will be used for general Q&A
+- Ed will be used for general Q&A
-- Gradescope will be used for project submissions and taking exams
+- Gradescope will be used for quizzes, project submissions, & reviewing exam grading

 ## Course Objectives
 - Explain the central dogma of genetics and how genetic variation and epigenetics plays a role throughout